atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 - items belong to Applications

-- discovered items belong to Applications named "Discovery..."
+- discovered items belong to Applications named "...Discovery..."

 Fans, Temperature and Voltage are discovered - values are float => it could be added in 'Graph'